D8-X/d8x-cli/README.md

 ### Before You Start The CLI
 * The CLI is built for Linux.
 The CLI allows to deploy on Linode and AWS.
 Linode is thoroughly tested, AWS less so.
 You can use an external database.
 * With Linode, or when using an externally managed Postgres database, setup the database cluster and create a database (any name is fine it's called 'history' in our pre-defined config)
 * Have a broker key ready, and a broker executor key.
-The address belonging to the executor will need to be entered as 'allowed executors' in the setup for broker server (more details will follow, this is a heads-up)
+The address belonging to the executor will need to be entered as 'allowed executors' in the setup for broker server (more details will follow, this is a heads-up).
+	* Fund the executor wallet with gas tokens (ETH on zkEVM) and monitor the wallet for its ETH balance
-* Have some private RPCs for Websocket and HTTP ready.
+* Have multiple private RPCs for Websocket and HTTP ready.
 As of writing of this document, only Quicknode provides Websocket RPCs for Polygon's zkEVM
+* Consider running your own Hermes price service to reliably stream prices: [details](https://docs.pyth.network/documentation/pythnet-price-feeds/hermes).
+The service endpoint will have to be added to the configuration file (variable priceServiceWSEndpoint of the candles-service -- more details on configs will follow, this is a heads-up)

 ### Setup